octobercms/docs/plugin-settings.md

     // Get a value and return a default value if it doesn't exist echo Settings::get('is_activated', true);

+<a name="backend-pages" class="anchor" href="#backend-pages"></a>
+## Back-end settings pages

+The back-end contains a dedicated area for housing settings and configuration, it can be accessed by clicking the <strong>Settings</strong> link in the main menu.
+The Settings page contains a list of links to the configuration pages registered by the system and other plugins.

+<a name="backend-page-registration" class="anchor" href="#backend-page-registration"></a>
+### Settings page registration

+The back-end settings navigation links can be extended by overriding the `registerSettings()` method of the [Plugin registration class](registration#registration-file).
+When you create a configuration link you have two options - create a link to a specific back-end page, or create a link to a settings model.
+The next example shows how to create a link to a back-end page.

+    public function registerSettings()
+    {
+        return [
+            'location' => [
+                'label'       => 'Locations',
+                'description' => 'Manage available user countries and states.', 'category'    => 'Users',
+                'icon'        => 'icon-globe',
+                'url'         => Backend::url('october/user/locations'),
+                'order'       => 500,
+                'keywords'    => 'geography place placement'
+            ]
+        ];
+    }

+> **Note:** Back-end settings pages should [set the settings context](#settings-page-context) in order to mark the corresponding settings menu item active in the System page sidebar.
+Settings context for settings models is detected automatically.

+The following example creates a link to a settings model.
+Settings models is a part of the settings API which is described above in the [Database settings](#database-settings) section.

+    public function registerSettings()
+    {
+        return [
+            'settings' => [
+                'label'       => 'User Settings',
+                'description' => 'Manage user based settings.',
+                'category'    => 'Users',
+                'icon'        => 'icon-cog',
+                'class'       => 'October\User\Models\Settings',
+                'order'       => 500,
+                'keywords'    => 'security location'
+            ]
+        ];
+    }

+The optional `keywords` parameter is used by the settings search feature.
+If keywords are not provided, the search uses only the settings item label and description.

+<a name="settings-page-context" class="anchor" href="#settings-page-context"></a>
+### Setting the page navigation context

+Just like [setting navigation context in the controller](../backend/controllers-views-ajax#navigation-context), Back-end settings pages should set the settings navigation context.
+It's required in order to mark the current settings link in the System page sidebar as active.
+Use the `System\Classes\SettingsManager` class to set the settings context.
+Usually it could be done in the controller constructor:

+    public function __construct()
+    {
+        parent::__construct();

+        [...]

+        SettingsManager::setContext('October.Backend', 'editor');
+    }

+The first argument of the `setContext()` method is the settings item owner in the following format: **author:plugin**.
+The second argument is the setting name, the same as you provided in the [when registering the back-end settings page](#backend-page-registration).

 <a name="file-configuration" class="anchor" href="#file-configuration"></a>
 ## File-based configuration